auroredupontd/dand-p3-investigate-a-dataset/README.md

 # dand-p3-investigate-a-dataset
 Data Analyst Nanodegree (Udacity)
 <ul>
-<li>Analyze a dataset and then communicate findings about it.</li>
+<li>Analyzed a dataset and then communicated findings about it.</li>
-<li> Use the Python libraries NumPy, pandas, and Matplotlib to make analysis easier.</li>
+<li> Used the Python libraries NumPy, pandas, and Matplotlib to make analysis easier.</li>
 </ul>